-To receive this exemption, the nonprofit entity or qualified cooperative association must complete and file an application with the Department.
-Nonprofit entities or qualified cooperative associations can find the application at the Department's website, dor.wa.gov.
-To find the form, simply enter the form number REV 63 0001 in the search box.
+To receive this exemption, the nonprofit entity or qualified cooperative association must complete and file an application with the department.
+The application is available at dor.wa.gov.
+To find the form, enter form number REV 63 0001 in the search box.
 The application contains additional information and complete filing instructions.